Sweetened sodas are hugely popular throughout the United States. Research suggests that drinking too much soda has strong links to diabetes.

 However, the study authors list their conflicts of interest at the end of the article, advising funding from an array of food and drink manufacturers who add vast amounts of sugar to products, including The Coca Cola Company and PepsiCo, bringing into question the reliability of the evidence.

 Drinking too many sweetened drinks means that the body stores excess energy in the form of fat, so, drinking too much soda can play a part in the development of overweight and obesity.

-Research has shown that being overweight or obese is a risk factor for type 2 diabetes and other conditions.
+Research has shown that being overweight or obese is a risk factor for

 A review of relevant studies, compiled in 2015, confirmed the relationship between diabetes and beverages sweetened with sugar despite the exact biological mechanisms remaining unclear.

 One study, published by The American Journal of Clinical Nutrition in 2010, investigated relationships between the diet and health of 91,249 female nurses over 8 years.
 They found a link between a diet with a high glycemic index (GI), or quickly digested foods and drinks that cause a spike in blood sugar, and type 2 diabetes.

 The risk for diabetes was high even after taking into account other known risks and dietary factors involved in diabetes.
 In fact, the diabetes risk associated with a high energy intake was greater than that of consuming unhealthy fats.

 The authors explained the following process through which high sugar intake could lead to diabetes:

 - Higher blood glucose concentrations from a high load of quick-digesting carbs mean more demand for insulin.

 - Higher demand for insulin in the long-term wears out the pancreas.
 This can result in glucose intolerance from the cells.